 As of December 31, 2022, the Company had two commercial loans categorized as TDR with a total outstanding recorded investment of \$203.
-One loan was modified in 2016 to extend the amortization period and add a balloon payment.
-The loan continues to perform as modified and has been returned to accrual status.
-This loan was categorized as TDR with an outstanding recorded investment of \$19 and \$24 as of December 31, 2021, respectively.
+Both loans were performing as modified.
+One loan, with an outstanding recorded investment of \$19, was modified in 2016 to extend the amortization period and add a balloon payment.
 The second loan was modified in 2022 to approve forbearance of payment for six months.
 This loan was categorized as TDR with an outstanding recorded investment of \$183 as of December 31, 2022.
+With the implementation of CECL on January 1, 2023, TDR loan classification is no longer utilized.